Knee Diagnoses

 All non-operative treatment options should be exhausted before you consider knee surgery.

-• Braces: to reduce the load on the affected parts of your knee.
-Shoe inserts can also help offload arthritic knees.
+• Braces can reduce the load on the affected parts of your knee

-• Injections into the joint: can be helpful in some instances, particularly if you have medical conditions that make surgery more risky.
+• Injections into the joint can be helpful in some instances

 Surgery is the definitive management for arthritis of the knee, but these measures may delay the need for surgery.